rdbwebster/vcadevops/provision/README.md

 // Run the create server script

-// Note
+// Note!!
-// This script creates the vapps and add NAT rules using vca-cli but there are issues.
+// The create_server script creates the vapps and add NAT rules using vca-cli but there are issues.
 // The NAT rule configuration fails, so the rules must be added through the vcloud air console.
-// The server created for ChefServer is too small, after creation, stop and reconfigure through the vcloud air
+// The server created for ChefServer is too small, after creation,
+// stop and reconfigure both VM's through the vcloud air
+// console
-// console for 2 cpu, and 4 GB Ram
+// Set both servers to 2 cpu, 4 GB Ram, 16 GB Disk

 ./create_server.sh